 - Adjust the water temperature.
 Brushing the teeth in lukewarm water may be more comfortable than cold water.

-- Always discuss any concerns or issues with your dentist.
+- Always discuss any concerns or issues with an urgent dental care provider.

 ‘The Dentist’ multisensory story